-Famously known for collaborating and nurturing fierce talent from all over the world, Helling has brought under Bernhardt’s umbrella such talents as Ross Lovegrove, who designed the famed Go chair, and Noé Duchaufour-Lawrance, designer of the cheeky backless-armless sofa in the brand’s recent Colours collection.
-With a vast hit list of unique and groundbreaking designs from great creatives, Helling shares,
+Famously known for collaborating and nurturing fierce talent from all over the world, Jerry Helling has brought under Bernhardt’s umbrella such talents as Ross Lovegrove, who designed the famed Go chair, and Noé Duchaufour-Lawrance, designer of the cheeky backless-armless sofa in the brand’s recent Colours collection.
+With a vast hit list of unique and groundbreaking designs from great creatives, Jerry Helling shares.

 “There’s no particular formula I use to find great designers; I am just attracted to really talented people…not necessarily furniture designers, either.
 They are typically photographers, fashion designer, artists, or the like.
 This allows a fresh perspective and approach to design.”